Eye For Film >> Movies >> Juliet, Naked (2018) Film Review

 The title might sound risque but the end product is as safe, cosy and unoriginal as a Now That's What I Call Music Christmas gift.
 Jesse Peretz's romcom, based on the book by Nick Hornby and adapted by what amounts to far too many writers to result in a strong single voice - Tamara Jenkins, Evgenia Peretz, Phil Alden Robinson and Jim Taylor - is the sort of film that's likely to waft in and out of your life leaving only the faintest trace.

 What might linger are the performances by Rose Byrne and Ethan Hawke, who just about salvage the material.
 Byrne is Annie, the long-term girlfriend of Duncan (Chris O'Dowd, playing a sort of cut-price version of his character in Love After Love).
-Their relationship is in the doldrums, not least because Duncan is obsessed with the work - and enduring mystery of what happened to - musician Tucker Crowe, turning part of their home into a shrine and pouring most of his energies into a fan website.
+Their relationship is in the doldrums, not least because Duncan is obsessed with the work of, and enduring mystery of what happened to, musician Tucker Crowe, turning part of their home into a shrine and pouring most of his energies into a fan website.

 Given how dreadfully dull the film makes out Duncan to be, it's amazing that the story contrives for him to be the one to have an affair - but, then, this is also a tale that still thinks a woman's 'need to have a baby' is a great idea for a plot driver.
 Before you can say contrivance, Annie has become pen-pals with Tucker - briefly established here as a man whose rock n roll lifestyle has led to a string of kids from various mothers, which in turn has left his parent/child relationships in various states of disarray.